Hanek/csys-core/README.md

 ### About

-Csys aims to provide basic funcionality of generalized control system to C++ developers.
+Csys aimed to provide basic functionality of generalized control system to C++ developers.

 ### Features